-If you are seeking to immigrate to the United States but have a blemish on your record, then you can seek an immigration waiver as you apply for a U.S. visa or green card.
+If you are seeking to immigrate to the United States but have a blemish on your record, you can seek immigration waivers as you apply for a U.S. visa or green card.
 An immigration waiver is a “pardon” of sorts that indicates you have already dealt with a situation and still deserve to immigrate to the United States despite a situation in your past.

 If you are currently in the U.S. and want to avoid deportation, you may also seek an immigration waiver.
 For example, if you are convicted of a lower level criminal offense that may result in deportation, you can seek an immigration waiver and stay in the United States.

 Some immigration waivers are automatic; however, others are dependent upon the discretion of the USCIS.
 You should work with an immigration lawyer to obtain an immigration wavier for yourself or a loved one who may be threatened by deportation.

 At Solano Law Firm, we believe that people deserve a second chance.
 That’s why we are proud to assist our clients with their diverse immigration waiver claims.
 To learn more about immigration waivers and how they may help you reach your immigration goals, contact us today.